WebAssembly/component-model/design/mvp/WIT.md

 }
 ```

-Functions can return at most one unnamed type:
+Functions can optionally return a type:

 ```wit
 package local:demo;